Here’s what not to do when making tea eggs. Do not:

 - Bring the mixture back to a boil, then reduce the heat to low and let simmer for 2-3 hours.
 I like to do 3 hours if I have the time, and I also like to do it uncovered.
 That evaporates the water fairly quickly, though, which means you need to add water as it depletes.
 But I think that gives it a better flavor at the end, and firmer eggs.
 If you like softer eggs, cover the pot as it simmers.
 Be warned that these eggs are never the soft, bright yellow yolk eggs you get from hard-boiling for just a few minutes.
 They often have that greenish tinge that I've learned some people abhor -- it's only natural because they cook for much longer.

-For a stronger flavor, let the eggs steep in the tea broth overnight in the fridge.
+As noted above, you can let the eggs steep in the tea broth overnight in the fridge for a stronger flavor.
 You can also freeze the broth and reuse it.
 I've never done that but I'm told that it's a good idea.

 Finally, if you're game for a challenge, check out these tea smoked deviled tea eggs by the ever-creative Princess Tofu -- a twist on a classic.